GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - Try not to change file names when saving files during initial export
     - 3DM exports are powered by [rhino3dm](https://github.com/mcneel/rhino3dm)
     - PRWM exports are powered by [PRWM](https://github.com/kchapelier/PRWM)
-    - Animated GIF export is based on mrdoob's [example](https://github.com/mrdoob/omggif-example) and is using [omggif](https://github.com/deanm/omggif) library:
+    - Animated GIF export is based on mrdoob's [example](https://github.com/mrdoob/omggif-example) using [omggif](https://github.com/deanm/omggif) library:
       - currently set to 500 x 500 size in the centre of the window
       - the approximate GIF area rectangle will be shown during the GIF generation
       - if the model leaves this area during the GIF generation, due to its motion, the process might error out